These exclusive hotspots are more than just the place to be after hours

 Members enjoy 22,000sqft of stylish space stretched out over four storeys in a conservation building on Bukit Pasoh Road that used to be New Majestic Hotel.
-Facilities include an event space in the attic, a gym, foot reflexology spa, an entertainment lounge, meeting rooms, as well as three food and beverage outlets — a bar, restaurant, and cafe that’s open to the public.
+Facilities include an event space in the attic, a gym, foot reflexology spa, an entertainment lounge, meeting rooms, as well as a rooftop bar, cafe and restaurant, the latter two which are open to public.

 31 Bukit Pasoh Rd

 An oldie but a goodie, one may say that Tower Club is the grande dame of private members’ clubs in Singapore.
 It gazes down upon the more humbly grounded from its lofty perch on the 62 to 64 penthouse levels of Republic Plaza Tower 1, treating those privileged enough to enter its hallowed halls to panoramic views of Singapore’s CBD, the Marina Bay area and beyond.